Raphhh/puppy-application/README.md

 #### From Application

-If you work with the Application objet.
+If you work with the Application object.

 ```php
 $puppy->getService('myService');